-- Start Timer Starts a timer associated with the ticket. - > The ticket does not have to be saved to keep the timer going. - You can close the ticket, log out of the VSA, then log back in later.
-The timer continues to track elapsed time. - If a ticket timer is already running and you re-open a ticket in the ticket editor, the Pause Timer and Apply Timer buttons display.
-You can now pause or apply the elapsed time. - When you start a timer in the ticket timer, it displays as one of the standard timers in the upper-right hand corner of the VSA. - ✓ A timer created using the Start Timer button in the ticket editor always displays the number of the ticket it is linked to, for example, Ticket CS009345. - ✓ You can pause and apply a timer linked to a ticket using the timer controls in the upper-right hand corner of the VSA and the time will be applied to the ticket just as if you did so from within the ticket editor.
+- Start Timer Starts a timer associated with the ticket. - > The ticket does not have to be saved to keep the timer going. - > You can close the ticket, log out of the VSA, then log back in later.
+The timer continues to track elapsed time. - If a ticket timer is already running, the Pause Timer and Apply Timer buttons display.
+You can now pause or apply the elapsed time. - > When you start a timer in the ticket timer, it displays as one of the standard timers in the upper-right hand corner of the VSA. - A timer created using the Start Timer button in the ticket editor always displays the number of the ticket it is linked to, for example, Ticket CS009345. - You can pause and apply a timer linked to a ticket using the timer controls in the upper-right hand corner of the VSA and the time will be applied to the ticket just as if you did so from within the ticket editor.